Electa-Git/PowerModelsACDC.jl/docs/src/formulations.md

 # Formulation details
 The formulations are categorized as Bus Injection Model (BIM) or Branch Flow Model (BFM).
-- Applied, to DC grids, the BIM uses series conductance notation, and adds separate equations for the to and from line flow.
+- Applied to DC grids, the BIM uses series conductance notation, and adds separate equations for the to and from line flow.
-- Conversely, BFM uses series resistance parameters, and adds only a single equation per line, representing $P_{lij} + P_{lji} = P_{l}^{loss}.
+- Conversely, BFM uses series resistance parameters, and adds only a single equation per line, representing $P_{lij} + P_{lji} = P_{l}^{loss}$.

-Note that in a DC grid, under the static power flow assumption, power is purely active, impedance reduces to resistance, and voltages and currents are purely defined by their magnitude.
+Note that in a DC grid, under the static power flow assumption, power is purely active, impedance reduces to resistance, and voltages and currents are defined by magnitude and direction.

 Parameters used: